This article is for:

 - IT Groups and Administrators

 When using the Workiva platform, including Wdata, there is important technical information to ensure things run smoothly.
 This guide outlines network settings to optimize your performance and experience.
-You can forward this information to your IT Department to ensure Whitelisting and SSL Inspection Bypass are established.
+You can forward this information to your IT Department to ensure allowing domains and SSL Inspection Bypass are established.

 In this guide we'll cover the following: